angular/material-tools/ARCHITECTURE.md

 AngularJS prototype to build our own injector, which includes all `services`, `directives`, `providers` and more.

-This allows us to access the `$mdThemingProvider`, which is responsible for configurating the theme.
+This allows us to access the `$mdThemingProvider`, which is responsible for configuring the theme.
-Once the theme is configured we instantiate our service by calling the `$get` method of the provider.
+Once you configure the theme, we instantiate our service by calling the `$get` method of the provider.

 After instantiating the `$mdTheming` service we could run the theme generation and hook into the mocked `document.head`

-The head will contain the generated theme styles as `<style>` elements, which will be extraced then.
+The head will contain the generated theme styles as `<style>` elements, which will be extracted then.

 ### How to run AngularJS in NodeJS

-To be able to run an AngularJS module in NodeJS the tools need to mock a browser environment.
+To be able to run an AngularJS module in NodeJS, the tools need to mock a browser environment.

-> Material Tools does only mock the most necessary parts of the browser so the mock is as small as possible.
+> Material Tools for AngularJS Material only mocks the most necessary parts of the browser.
+> This keeps the mock as small as possible.

-This created mock will then be assigned to the global `window` variable.
+Material Tools for AngularJS Material assigns this created mock to the global `window` variable.

-> The global `window` variable is bound to the NodeJS `globals`, which is shared between all files.
+> NodeJS binds the global `window` variable to `globals`, which is shared between all files.

 This can lead to situations, where the tools are interfering with the user's build process.